CLICK HERE IF YOU WOULD LIKE TO CONTACT A MEMBER OF SCHOOL STAFF DURING THE COVID 19 SCHOOL CLOSUREClick here for latest updates

 Help year 1 teachers plan an effective, responsive and appropriate curriculum that will meet the needs of each child.

-Children in Nursery and Reception are assessed against the Prime and Specific areas of Learning in the EYFS profile, these are recorded on our on-line system, Early Essence.
-Assessments are based on observation of daily activities and events.
+Children in Nursery and Reception are assessed against the Prime and Specific areas of Learning in the EYFS profile, these are recorded on our on-line system, Interactive Learning Diary (ILD).
+We also focus on Characteristics of Learning which are the building blocks for how we develop as learners.
+Assessments are based on observation of activities and events.
 At the end of Reception for each Early Learning Goal, teachers will judge whether a child is meeting the level of development expected at the end of the Reception year:

 Emerging, not yet reached the expected level of development

 Exceeding, beyond the expected level of development for their age (not applicable for 2020-21 Early Adopter Framework)

 Phonics Screening Check Year 1

 The Phonics Screening Check demonstrates how well pupils can use the phonics skills they have learned up to the end of Year 1, and to identify those who need extra phonics help.